Notifiarr/notifiarr/README.md

 This application can also take a snapshot of your system at an interval and send you a notification.
 Snapshot means system health like cpu, memory, disk, raid, users, etc.
+Other data available in the snapshot: mysql health, `iotop`, `iostat` and `top` data.
+Some of this may only be available on Linux, but other platforms have similar abilities.

 If you monitor drive health you must have smartmontools (`smartctl`) installed.
 If you use smartctl on Linux, you must enable sudo.
 Add this sudoers entry to `/etc/sudoers` and fix the path to `smartctl` if yours differs.
 If you monitor raid and use MegaCli (LSI card), add the appropriate sudoers entry for that too.

+To monitor application disk I/O you may install `iotop` and add the sudoers entry for it, shown below.
+This feature is enabled on the website.

 ```
 notifiarr ALL=(root) NOPASSWD:/usr/sbin/smartctl *
+notifiarr ALL=(root) NOPASSWD:/usr/sbin/iotop *
 notifiarr ALL=(root) NOPASSWD:/usr/sbin/MegaCli64 -LDInfo -Lall -aALL
 ```